KateMcGuane/static-website/README.md

 This is a website for Hobby, a fictional recreational directory.
 The main purpose of the website is to easily connect hobbyists with facilitators alike.

-It is designed with ease of access in mind.
-This website exists to showcase hobby facilitators in your area that may otherwise go unheard of.
+This website is designed with ease of access in mind.
+Thi exists to showcase hobby facilitators in your area that may otherwise go unheard of.
 It is to highlight the presence of businesses, clubs and activities you may not know exist due to a lack of online presence.

 [View Hobby here](https://katemcguane.github.io/hobby/index.html)